Hadiabad (Phagwara): History

+Notable people

+Notable for being the hometown of Ram Kumar Chadha, the contribution to the wider community has made him a pillar of society.

 Transport

 Hadiabad is connected to Phagwara by Hadiabad main road, which starts off from the city centre, past the Adarsh Nagar Flyover and on to Hadiabad main road.
 Phagwara Junction Railway Station is the closest railhead.
 Ludhiana, 38 km to the south, has the nearest airport.